maueroats/teaching--2020-2021/content/intermediate-cs/ch20/ball-driving/motion.md

 * `move-ball`

 ### 4a.
-Compute Push
+Compute Push Helper

-Signature: `compute-push: posn(mouse-pos) -> posn`
+Signature: `compute-push-h: posn(mouse-pos) posn(origin-pos) -> posn`

-Given the coordinates of the mouse, determine how the position of the ball should change.
+Given the coordinates of the mouse and the (control center) origin, determine how the position of the ball should change.

 Use the position of the mouse in the "control center" axes to determine the motion.